FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0001-process.md

 ## Motivation

-FreeCAD does not have a good process for making important decisions that affect the whole application.
-Lack of such decision process makes it hard to make big changes to the code, establish processes or rules for the FreeCAD development.
+The FreeCAD community does not have a good process for making important decisions that affect the whole application.
+Currently, important decisions are made ad-hoc, often in relation to a specific issue that an author of the given issue or PR is facing.

+Consequences of this suboptimal process in issues and PRs are that:

+1. discussions typically do not take the whole context into account,
+2. it is challenging to find discussions about important matters,
+3. it is challenging to make large changes to the code, and
+4. that establishing processes or rules for FreeCAD is difficult.

+This affects the whole FreeCAD community because it is unclear where FreeCAD is headed and it is difficult to propose a development direction with a larger scope.
+Finally, developers in the FreeCAD community are affected because there is a high risk on working on a larger task that has to be split up in many smaller incremental PRs.

+Having a decision process as proposed in this document helps to define development directions with a larger scope and provides an opportunity to have a large amount of support from the community.

 ## Rationale

-Currently important decisions are made ad-hoc, often in relation to specific issue that author of given issue or PR is facing.
-This makes it hard to both find the discussions about important matters.
-Discussions happening within context of given PR or issue are also more prone to not take the whole picture into the decision making process.

 The goal of the FEP process is to provide a well defined process for both provoking discussion about such matters and making the decision on the way to proceed.
+Instead of inventing a new process, this proposal adopts already established processes used by other projects for similar reasons.
+In general there are two flavors: Enhancement Proposals and Request for Comments (RFC).

+Examples of enhancement proposals are Python Enhancement Proposals [[1](#ref1)] and QGIS Enhancement Proposals [[2](#ref2)].
+Examples of Request for Comments (RFC) are the PHP RFC Process [[3](#ref3)] and the Vue RFC Process [[4](#ref4)].

+Where RFCs are associated more with internet standards such as HTTP and TCP/IP for which the audience is a global community, enhancement proposals are typically project-specific, for example for Python.
+Therefore, enhancement proposals are a better fit for FreeCAD than RFCs.

 ## Specification